rbogi/smart-classes/README.md

 # smart-classes
-A multiclass text classification learning project - with python in Jupyter notebook
+A multiclass text classification learning project - with Python in AWS Sagemaker Notebook